hector-munachi/paginated_frontend/README.md

 ## Development

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-Here is a vanilla javascript [template](https://github.com/hector-munachi/paginated_data_vanilla) for the said assessment.
 [See it live here!](hector-talentql-pipline.netlify.app)